(267) 422-8240

 What is Palliative Care?

-Palliative care is specialized medical care for people living with a serious illness.
+Palliative care is specialized care for people living with serious illness.
 This type of care is focused on providing relief from the symptoms and stress of the illness.
 The goal is to improve quality of life for both the patient and their family.
-Palliative care is provided by a specially-trained team of doctors, nurses and other specialists who work together with a patient’s medical providers to offer an extra layer of support.
 Palliative care is based on the needs of the patient, not on the patient’s prognosis.
 It is appropriate at any age and at any stage in a serious illness, and it can be provided along with curative treatment.

 Palliative Care Improves Quality of Life and Lowers Symptom Burden

 Palliative care specialists improve quality of life for the patients whose needs are most complex.
-Working in partnership with the primary physician, the Palliative care team provides:
+Working in partnership with the primary care providers, the Palliative care team provides: